dai-michael/connectfour-ai/README.md

 # AlphaFour

-Connect Four AI combining a minimax engine with alpha-beta pruning and a feedforward neural network trained on minimax-generated game data.
+Connect Four AI using a feedforward neural network trained on generated minimax game data.
+Tested against minimax bot with alpha-beta pruning.

 Built for Prof. Mark Hopkins' Foundations of AI class at Williams College.